maxamillion/ansible-openshift_origin/README.md

 # Contact Info

-If you'd like, just open an issue against this on github and I'll get to is asap.
+If you'd like, just open an issue against this on github and I'll get to it asap.

 If you'd like to try for more immediate feedback, feel free to ping me on irc.
 I only frequent freenode and am in more channels than is healthy, but below are